EliaKobayashi/Dietary_Application_Project/README.md

 ### Details

+When first opening the application, a log in or sign up option will be displayed.
+There will be cartoon drawings of nutritious foods as decorations.
+Once signed up, an option to log the PFC intakes or monitor the PFC will be displayed.
+If you were to log the PFC intakes, there will be three white boxes where you input the protein, fat, and calories intakes.
+If you were to monitor the PFC intakes, a calendar with dates will appear.
+Once clicking on a date, the PFC intakes of that particular date will be displayed.

 ### Citations

 1. Wali, K., Ramnani, M., Krishna, S., &amp; Chatterjee, P. (2021, May 29).
 8 python GUI frameworks for developers.
 Analytics India Magazine.
 Retrieved February 24, 2022,